 The Company's financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America ("GAAP").
-Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards.
+Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").

 On August 21, 2020, the Company filed a Certificate of Amendment of its Certificate of Incorporation with the Secretary of State of the State of Delaware that effected a one-for-1.14396 (1:1.14396) reverse stock split of its common stock, par value \$.001 per share, effective August 24, 2020.
-All warrant, option, share, and per share information in the Company's financial statements gives retroactive effect to a one-for-1.14396 reverse stock split that was effected on August 24, 2020.
+All warrant, option, share, and per share information in the Company's financial statements gives retroactive effect to the one-for-1.14396 reverse stock split that was effected on August 24, 2020.